Formation of helical ion chains: Non-equilibrium dynamics and scaling laws

-The domains can be thought of as regions where the angle, $\theta$, is approximately constant.
-Each domain will pick $\theta$ at random, therefore there will be about $C/\hat{\xi}$ random variables, where $C$ is the length of the ion chain.
-Let us assume that the random variables are uniformly distributed between $-\pi$ and $\pi$ and thus have a mean of zero and a variance of $\pi^{2}/3$.
-The distribution of the winding number, $W$, is then a convolution of $C/\hat{\xi}$ uniform random variables.
-For large $C$, the central limit theorem is valid and $W$ will have a Gaussian distribution with mean zero and variance $C\pi^{2}/(3\hat{\xi})$.
-Hence, the root mean square of the winding number inherits a dependence on the quench rate from equation (\ref{eq:correlation_length}),
+In the three dimensional case and the helix formation, the relation between the winding number distribution and quench rate can be obtained by an argument which was used to derive the KZ scaling of the winding number of Bose-Einstein-Condensate wavefunction obtained by a nonequilibrium quench in a radially symmetric toroidal trap \cite{Das2012}.
+This argument is also used to predict the winding numbers in strongly coupled holographic superconductors described by gauge-gravity duality \cite{Sonner2015}.
+One assumes that the chain of length $L$ is divided into $n=L/\hat{\xi}$ regions and each region picks at random an orientation $\theta$ to some fixed reference plane.
+Thus there are $n$ random variables, each uniformly distributed between $0$ and $2\pi$ and thus having a mean of zero and a variance of $\pi^{2}/3$.
+The winding number is $W\approx\frac{1}{2\pi}\sum\theta_{j}$ and hence the distribution of the winding number is a convolution of $n$ uniformly distributed random variables.
+For large $n$ the central limit theorem is valid and $W$ will have a Gaussian distribution with mean zero and variance $L\pi^{2}/(2\hat{\xi})$.
+Thus $\left\langle W^{2}\right\rangle$ scales in the same way as $\left\langle N_d\right\rangle$ i.e $\left\langle W^{2}\right\rangle\sim N/\hat{\xi}_L$.
+Substituting $\nu=1/2$ and $z=1$ into equation (\ref{eq:nd_scaling}) gives the following scaling relations for the observables